 Reach and Audiences

-In 2008, the National Council for Behavioral Health brought Mental Health First Aid to the U.S. As of December 2013, more than 140,000 persons in communities across the country have been trained in Mental Health First Aid through a network of 3,000 certified instructors.
+In 2008, the National Council for Behavioral Health brought Mental Health First Aid to the U.S. To date, hundreds of thousands of people in communities across the country have been trained in Mental Health First Aid through a network of more than 5,000 certified instructors.

 Mental Health First Aid has been taught to a variety of audiences, including: health, human services, and social workers; employers and business leaders; faith community leaders; college and university staff and faculty; law enforcement and public safety officials; veterans and family members; persons with mental illness-addictions and their families; and other caring citizens.